AudiusProject/audius-protocol/.github/pull_request_template.md

 - [ ] Libs
 - [ ] Contracts

-### Touches critical flows?
-Delete one of the following options:
+### Does it touch a critical flow like Discovery indexing, Creator Node track upload, Creator Node gateway, or Creator Node file system?
+Delete an option.
-- 🚨 Yes, this touches:
+- 🚨 Yes, this touches <flow>
-    - Discovery Provider Indexing
-    - Creator Node File System
-    - Creator Node Gateways
-    - Creator Node Track Upload
 - ✅ Nope